in the form of an open letter to author Daniel Pinchbeck:

 Author's Follow-up: July 14, 2022

 Bear in mind, I wrote this three years ago, when I was still basically a kid.
 Couldn't have been more than 59, 60 tops.
 I freely admit I may have been a loose cannon back then, impatient of acknowledging the full nuances of my seeming opponents' positions before firing at them broadside.
 If so, a thousand pardons to Dan.
-(Now if only I had an online presence that permitted Daniel to both learn of this slight and to at least partially forgive it based on this admittedly somewhat quirky appendix that I'm adding here.)
+(Now if only I had an online presence that permitted Daniel to both learn of this potential slight and to at least partially forgive it based on this admittedly somewhat quirky appendix that I'm adding here.
+If I don't hear from him in a few months, I'll have to assume that he forgives me, at which point I'll append a thank-you right here on this web page for that supposititious forbearance on his part.)

 I would add, however, that there is one drug-war lie that has kept the average American's mind-improving arsenal empty, forcing them to rely solely on the dependence-causing meds of Big Pharma: that is the idea that substances can be characterized as bad, in and of themselves, without regard for how, why, when or where they are used.
 Even crack cocaine and morphine can be used non-addictively in a regime designed for that purpose.